Suppalerkjrnon/Jr_labs/README.md

-Hi there, this is my shared workspace where I store unclassified work.

-<important> Some of the data are just mockup </important>
+Hello there! this is my repository that keeps all of my personal work and interest which keep some of my recent work code as a tool or just plain function.

-Feel free to ask :)
+Feel free to ask if you are interested in something here!

+Suppalerk Petchpol

+Junior